Pure inductive limit state and Kolmogorov's property-II: Purity and Kolmogorov's property of stationary Markov processes:

-\vsp In case $\cla_0$ is a commutative von-Neumann algebra both weak Kolmogorov and Kolmogorov's property coincides as modular operator is trivial and the argument used in the faulty proof given for Theorem 3.4 in [Mo2] goes through due to triviality of modular operator.
+\begin{rem} In case $\clm_0$ is a commutative von-Neumann algebra both weak Kolmogorov and Kolmogorov's property coincides as modular operator is trivial and the argument used in the faulty proof given for Theorem 3.4 in [Mo2] goes through due to triviality of modular operator.
 On the other hand weak Kolmogorov property of $(\tau_t)$ implies in particular $\tilde{\tau}_t(x) \raro \phi_0(x)$ in weak operator topology and so by duality $\tau_t(x) \raro \phi_0(x)$ in weak operator topology as $t \raro \infty$.
 This shows strong mixing is a weaker notion then weak Kolmogorov property and we have following order:

-In case $\cla_0$ is a type-I factor, strong mixing implies Kolmogorov's property by Theorem 2.8.
-Further we recall Theorem 2.5 in [Mo2] that when $\IT=\IR$, i.e. continuous time, all above notions coincides once $\cla_0$ is a type-I factor.
-In a forth coming paper [Mo7] we will deal with such a situation with $\cla_0$ as a type-I factor in greater details and find it's relation with complete boolean algebra of type-I factors [AraW] and associated product systems [Ar2,Po3].
+In case $\clm_0$ is a type-I factor, strong mixing implies Kolmogorov's property by Theorem 2.8.
+Further we recall Theorem 2.5 in [Mo2] that when $\IT=\IR$, i.e. continuous time, all above notions coincides once $\clm_0$ is a type-I factor. \end{rem}

-\newsection{ Pure inductive limit state: }
+\section{Pure inductive limit state:}

 \vsp Let $\clb_0$ be a $C^*$ algebra, $(\lambda_t:\;t \ge 0)$ be a semi-group of injective endomorphisms and $\psi$ be an invariant state for $(\lambda_t:t \ge 0)$.
 We extend $(\lambda_t)$ to an automorphism on the $C^*$ algebra $\clb_{[-\infty}$ of the inductive limit and extend also the state $\psi$ to $\clb_{[-\infty}$ by requiring $(\lambda_t)$ invariance.
 Thus there exists a directed set ( i.e. indexed by $\IT$ , by inclusion $\clb_{[-s} \subseteq \clb_{[-t}$ if and only if $t \ge s$ ) of C$^*$-subalgebras $\clb_{[t}$ of $\clb_{[-\infty}$ so that the uniform closure of $\bigcup_{s \in \IT} \clb_{[s}$ is $\clb_{[-\infty}$.
 Moreover there exists an isomorphism